prasoon2211/buildbot/master/docs/developer/config.rst

         The metrics configuration from :bb:cfg:`metrics`, or an empty dictionary by default.

-    .. py:attribute:: metricsServices
+    .. py:attribute:: statsServices

         A list of all storage backends as defined in :ref:`storage-backend`.
-        Each element must be of a subclass of :py:class:`MetricsStorageBase`
+        Each element must be of a subclass of :py:class:`StatsStorageBase`

     .. py:attribute:: caches